AndreiZ0R/AndreiZ0R/README.md

 - 💬 Ask me about **programming, cars, software or sports:)**

 - 📫 How to reach me: **andreiborzagabriel@gmail.com**

+- 🃏 My CV can be downloaded from [my LinkedIn profile](https://www.linkedin.com/in/andrei-gabriel-borza-dev/)

 - ⚡ Fun fact: **Gold fishes have little to no memory at all, that's why they can live in a small bag with some water in it.**